Life after Divorce for Men and Women: A Night Out

 By Jackie Pilossoph, Founder, Divorced Girl Smiling, the place to find trusted, vetted divorce professionals, a podcast, website and mobile app.

-I’ll start from the beginning.
-I was headed to a suburban restaurant to meet a close friend for a quiet dinner.
+One night I was headed to a suburban restaurant to meet a close friend for a quiet dinner.
 Since I hadn’t seen her in awhile, I was looking forward to catching up.
-I invited another friend of ours (a divorced guy) to join us.
-It would be a mellow and short evening, and I was looking forward to it.
+I invited another friend of ours (a divorced dad) to join us.

 When I entered the restaurant, I noticed that my friend’s sister was there (who I love.)
-I was happy, and I knew the evening would still be the same—lots of girl talk and laughing.
-Enter our guy friend with some girl, who didn’t seem particularly friendly.
+I was happy, and I knew the evening would still be the same—lots of catching up and laughing.
+Enter our guy friend, who decided to bring some girl, who didn’t seem particularly friendly.
 It was awkward.
 Uncomfortable.
 I’m thinking, ‘I don’t get to go out that often and I really don’t want to deal with some girl who is going to be rude to me.’

 Shortly after, an old friend of mine (who is also friends with our guy friend) walks in.
 Now I am ecstatic, because I love this girl and we lost touch awhile ago, something I really regret.
 She is with a friend who was instantly likable.

 Then there’s this guy sitting at a table next to our big table eating dinner alone.
 I start talking to him.
 He is from London, lives in Boston but he’s here for work.
 He’s so sweet.
 Divorced.
 I tell him to join our table after his dinner.
-He seems unsure.
+He seems unsure, but grateful for the invite.

 Then a couple other guys walk in.
 One is friends with the original girl I was meeting there, and one is a friend of someone else there.